pablgonz/pst2pdf/README.md

-# pst2pdf &ndash; Running a PSTricks document with (pdf/xe/lua)latex
+# pst2pdf &ndash; Running a PSTricks document with pdflatex

 Release 0.19 2020/08/16